-Parents often have many questions about what to expect when their child participates in research with the Center for Neurodevelopmental Imaging and Research.
+Parents often have many questions about what to expect when their child participates in research with the Center for Neurodevelopment Imaging and Research.

 In this section you will find information about some of the procedures your child will undergo, things you can do to prepare for your child's visit, and accommodation suggestions for families coming from out of town.

 Once you have checked in at our office, one of our psychology associates will go over the consent form for the study with you and your child.
 We will discuss the schedule for the day, potential risks associated with the study, and answer any questions you or your child may have.
 We will ask both you and your child to sign the consent form indicating that the study has been explained to you.

 Next, your child will be taken to our testing room to participate in an IQ test, computer game, and paper and pencil testing.
 You must remain at Kennedy Krieger so that your child can check in with you every hour or so.
 Your child will get as many breaks between testing as he or she needs.